newjersey/navigator.business.nj.gov/content/src/roadmaps/license-tasks/animal-shelter-cds.md

 name: Apply for Your Animal Shelter’s Controlled Dangerous Substances Registration
 webflowName: "Pet Care: Controlled Dangerous Substance Registration"
 summaryDescriptionMd: >-
-  You need a Controlled Dangerous Substances (CDS) registration if you use CDS to train dogs in narcotics detection.
-Follow these steps to apply:
+  You need a Controlled Dangerous Substances (CDS) registration if you or your business use sodium pentobarbital for animal euthanasia.
+Follow these steps to
+  apply:

   1. Email the NJ Drug Control Unit (DCU) at [cds@dca.njoag.gov](mailto:CDS@dca.njoag.gov) to request the Animal Shelter CDS Registration application.